SkepticMystic/Phrase-Bank/Phrase Databases/Phrase_Bank_refnwrite_and_manchester copy.md

 One source of weakness in this study which could have affected the measurements of X was ...
 Although the study has successfully demonstrated that ..., it has certain limitations in terms of ...

-## Writing Conclusion
+## Recommendations for further research work

-> Recommendations for further research work
+↑ Writing Conclusion

 This research has thrown up many questions in need of further investigation.
 What is now needed is a cross-national study involving ...